Lead Investment: The Important Role and Responsibilities of the Deal Leader

 Lead investors also provide mentorship for the company they choose to lead.
 Lead investors can use their sector knowledge, skills, connections, and networks to help the company succeed and ultimately increase their return on investment.

-The lead investor sets the terms of the investment round and company valuation.
+The investor with the lead investment sets the terms of the investment round and company valuation.
 It is essential that you, as a founder, think carefully about accepting any lead investment and, most importantly, consult a lawyer on the terms.

 It is also essential to evaluate the quality and caliber of the investor, which may be even more important than the investment amount they offer.
 This will help you establish your credibility in the market and attract additional investors in this round and future rounds.
 A high-quality lead investor sell expert can provide sector-specific advice and guidance during investment.
 They can also help you build a strong network that can open doors for your business.
 This can all be a huge asset for your company moving forward.